-Stepping onto the stage, Marina Kaji (above, pictured left) put her best foot forward to demonstrate the invention which bears her name, the Kajitrainer.
+Stepping onto the stage, Marina Kaji (above, pictured left) put her best foot forward to demonstrate the invention which bears her surname (and which coincidentally means “housework” in Japanese) called Kajitrainer.
 Kajitrainer is a floor duster with an inbuilt motion detector.
 The product monitors a user’s movement and gives real-time verbal advice to encourage healthy exercise while doing housework.
 To her right, Sayaka Matsuo explained to the audience that intended users are elderly people who would otherwise not get proper exercise.
 Arguably, aging societies need such silver products.

 While not convinced Kajitrainer was a game changer, neither did I wish to assign it to the dustbin.
 So after the pitch I made a beeline to Kajitrainer’s booth, nestled among similar startups within exhibition space kindly provided by Panasonic Corporation.
 “How possibly could two young female entrepreneurs make a success of an interesting but seemingly non-disruptive product in Japan?”
 I wondered.
 The answer took me by surprise.
 Kaji and Matsuo, I discovered, were not entrepreneurs.
 They are intrapreneurs working at Game Changer Catapult, Panasonic’s in-house innovation accelerator.